jonathanpizarra/pokedex-app/README.md

-# Pokedex Web App
+# Pokédex Web App

-A Pokedex app built using React and a free Pokemon API
+A Pokédex app built using React and a free Pokémon API